TechITFactory/Platform-Engineering-StudentGuide/Day-07/README.md

         end
     end
 ```
+1. You run `kubectl apply` — you're just telling Kubernetes "this is what I want," nothing happens yet
+2. Kubernetes stores your YAML in etcd.
+It doesn't understand what a `Certificate` *means*, it just saves it because the CRD said this shape is valid
+3. The operator is constantly watching the API for resources it cares about (shown here as checking every 30 seconds)
+4. It compares what you asked for (desired state) against what's actually out there right now (actual state)
+5. If they don't match, the operator goes and fixes it — e.g. actually creates the certificate
+6. The real system confirms the action is done
+7. The operator writes the result back onto the resource's status — this is why `kubectl describe` shows `Ready: True`.
+You never touch AWS/the real system directly; the operator is always the one doing it on your behalf

 **Key points:**
-- Operators run in a continuous loop
+- Operators run in a continuous loop (they never "finish," they keep checking forever)
-- They watch the API for Custom Resources
+- They watch the API for Custom Resources you create
-- They reconcile actual state with desired state
+- They reconcile actual state with desired state (make reality match your YAML)
-- They update status back to the API
+- They update status back to the API so `kubectl` shows you progress

 ---